aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

 Karpenter supports accelerators, such as GPUs.

 Additionally, include a resource requirement in the workload manifest.
-This will cause the GPU dependent pod will be scheduled onto the appropriate node.
+This will cause the GPU dependent pod to be scheduled onto the appropriate node.

 Here is an example of an accelerator resource in a workload manifest (e.g., pod):